emissary-ingress/emissary/user-guide/ambassador-pro-install.md

 **Note:** If you are not deploying in a cloud environment that supports the `LoadBalancer` type, you will need to change the `ambassador/ambassador-service.yaml` to a different service type (e.g., `NodePort`).

-By default, Ambassador Pro uses ports 8500-8503.
+By default, Ambassador Edge Stack uses ports 8500-8503.
 If for whatever reason those assignments are problematic (perhaps you [set `service_port`](/reference/running/#running-as-non-root) to one of those), you can set adjust these by setting environment variables: